 - Regular career advancement and corresponding wage increases

 - Certification in a high demand field

 Although many systems are already aware of the impending operator shortage, it’s time for all municipalities and utilities to consider the future of their operator workforce.
-Technology will help alleviate some of workforce demands, but an influx of a new generation of operators is needed throughout the country.
-If trends continue and young people stay away from the water and wastewater operator profession, small systems will be particular vulnerable to the insecurities and increased costs associated with the shortage.
+Technology will help alleviate some workforce demands, but an influx of a new generation of operators is needed throughout the country.
+If trends continue and young people stay away from the water and wastewater operator profession, small systems will be particularly vulnerable to the insecurities and increased costs associated with the shortage.
 Through open dialogue with neighboring utilities and private companies to discuss operator sharing agreements and the creation of workforce training programs, the current state and future of the water and wastewater operations can be secured.